 The conference is hosted by the Australian Catholic University.
 It is co-organised with the Australian Girard Seminar (AGS) and will incorporate its 6th annual conference.

-The 2015 Conference will take place at Saint Louis University, from July 8-12.
-It will be keynoted by Shawn COPELAND, a professor of theology at Boston College.
-She will give a talk on Friday July 10th called, “The Risk of Memory, The Cost of Forgetting.”
-James ALISON will also deliver a keynote on the evening of Wednesday July 8th, which will serve to open the conference.
+The 2015 Conference took place at Saint Louis University, from July 8-12.
+It was keynoted by Shawn COPELAND, a professor of theology at Boston College.
+She gave a talk on Friday July 10th called, “The Risk of Memory, The Cost of Forgetting.”
+James ALISON delivered a keynote on the evening of Wednesday July 8th, which served to open the conference.
 It is titled “Taking Cinderella to the Ball: how a mimetic anthropology restores the theological virtue of hope to its rightful place.”
-In addition, the conference is excited to have Peter THIEL back to give a keynote on the evening of July 9th.
-We also have a plenary panel on the future of mimetic theory and theology (July 10th) with Nikolaus WANDINGER, Brian ROBINETTE (theology, Boston College) and David BENTLEY HART (current occupant of the Danforth Chair, Saint Louis University).
-In addition, the lynching project, now in its fifth year, will organize a keynote panel around the theme of Ferguson and race.
-As usual, we will have a keynote devoted to the Schwager Award winners.
-We are especially happy to have a panel devoted to the founding and history of COV&R to celebrate its “Silver Jubilee.”
+The conference was excited to have Peter THIEL back to give a keynote on the evening of July 9th.
+We also had a plenary panel on the future of mimetic theory and theology (July 10th) with Nikolaus WANDINGER, Brian ROBINETTE (theology, Boston College) and David BENTLEY HART (current occupant of the Danforth Chair, Saint Louis University).
+In addition, the lynching project, now in its fifth year, organized a keynote panel around the theme of Ferguson and race.
+As usual, we had a keynote devoted to the Schwager Award winners.
+We were especially happy to have a panel devoted to the founding and history of COV&R to celebrate its “Silver Jubilee.”
 James WILLIAMS, Martha REINEKE, and Gil BAILIE will recall their memories of the early years of the conference.